ansible-tmm/aiops-hub/README-AIOps.md

 ><img src="https://cdn.jsdelivr.net/gh/twitter/twemoji@14.0.2/assets/72x72/1f4a1.png" width="20" style="vertical-align:text-bottom;">An **agentic workflow** with AI refers to a system where an AI agent is empowered to make decisions, take actions, and pursue goals across multiple steps—often autonomously.
 Unlike a single API call or a static prompt, agentic workflows involve **planning, reasoning, tool use**, and possibly interacting with other agents or services.
 These agents maintain **state**, adjust behavior based on feedback, and operate in loops (like ReAct or AutoGPT).
 The goal is to replicate more human-like problem solving, where the AI isn't just responding, but actively **working through a task**.
 This is especially useful in AIOps, automation, and multi-step orchestration.

-In this case we have a static workflow versus a fully agentic workflow, but unlike just a static LLM query, we are giving inputs from multiple sources, the event, the observability tool, system logs, and an Ansible Playbook running on the host to reterive any additional info.
-In the future you will see increasibly more and more ability for the operations team to allow AI tools the ability to act more autonomously.
+In this case we have a static workflow versus a fully agentic workflow, but unlike just a static LLM query, we are giving inputs from multiple sources, the event, the observability tool, system logs, and an Ansible Playbook running on the host to retrieve any additional info.
+In the future you will see increasingly more and more ability for the operations team to allow AI tools the ability to act more autonomously.

 <h3 id="2-red-hat-ai-analyze-incident"></h3>